-The weather in April-May is very erratic with alternating sunny and overcast days, with wind being a constant companion.
+The weather in April-May is very erratic with alternating sunny and overcast days, with the wind being a constant companion.
 While the sunshine is most welcome you must be prepared with a sunscreen lotion to not return home charred.
 Europeans have a great dressing sense, so even the fashion unconscious girl like me wanted to look a tad-bit fashionable.
-Leather jackets are perfect for the weather at this time, while adding a great style to your look.

 We exchanged €600 for cash before we left for the vacation.
-I love digitization, but cash is still the most widely accepted form of money even in the developed world.
-So do get sufficient cash through online booking, instead of waiting till the airport.
+Do get sufficient cash through online booking, instead of waiting till the airport.
 The cash card usually has a lower exchange rate but we were afraid of its acceptance.
 We rarely used credit cards on our trip, but when we did, the interchange fee was higher than the cash exchange rate.

 Check Laura’s tips on saving money for traveling the world.

 So here’s my Europe travel planning story – was it any helpful?
 Anything I missed or could have done better?
 What was your travel story?
 If you have any questions, or suggestions for improving the blog please write in the comment section. 😊😊

 In the next part, we discuss free tips on how to make the best use of your travel card.
 You will also find a detailed review of the hotel’s transport options and a food guide.
 Bookmark it for your Europe Trip.